 The Council maintains several unusable reserves which are held for statutory reasons or to comply with proper accounting practice.
 The Council is not able to use these reserves to provide services.
-Notes 27.2 to 27.9 explain the purpose of each unusable reserve and the movements in these reserves during the year.
+Notes 27.2 to 27.8 explain the purpose of the most significant of these unusable reserves and the movements in these reserves during the year.